Medicinal Plant Lexicon

 Dosage

-Tea infusion: Pelargonium root is only worth using in the form of extracts as a finished drug.
+Tea: Pelargonium root is best used only in the form of extracts as a finished medicinal product.

 Preparation of a tea